leminhtuan2015/Today-I-Learn/mobile_react_native/react_native_redux_saga.md

 * Actions and Reducers are also the wrong place.
 Well, some might fit into a reducer.
 But as soon as you have async stuff (i.e. API calls) then it makes sense to have a separate layer for business logic.

 * When I started out, I tried thunks (via redux-thunk) and thought they were great.
 But over time it seemed like they weren't good enough.
 I struggled big time until I found **Redux-Saga**, which literally revolutionized the way I think about and write Redux code.

+### How to avoid callback hell, handle asynchronous flows.
+* If you have asynchronous actions in logic, you may be face callback-hell in your code, So **Redux Saga** will help you handle callback-hell.

+* **Redux Saga** allows you to write a complex sequence of synchronous and asynchronous events in a clear and declarative style without **callbacks**

 ### Redux-Saga (for business logic +  asynchronous actions)